Neptunium: Isotopes

-24 neptunium radioisotopes have been characterized with the most stable being 237Np with a half-life of 2.14 million years, 236Np with a half-life of 154,000 years, and 235Np with a half-life of 396.1 days.
-All of the remaining radioactive isotopes have half-lives that are less than 4.5 days, and the majority of these have half-lives that are less than 50 minutes.
-This element also has at least four meta states, with the most stable being 236mNp with a half-life of 22.5 hours.
+Twenty-four neptunium radioisotopes have been characterized, with the most stable being 237Np with a half-life of 2.144 million years, 236Np with a half-life of 153,000 years, and 235Np with a half-life of 396.1 days.
+All of the remaining radioactive isotopes have half-lives that are less than 5 days.

-The isotopes of neptunium range in atomic weight from 219.032 u (219Np) to 244.068 u (244Np), though 221Np and 222Np have not yet been reported.
-Most of the isotopes that are lighter than the most stable one, 237Np, decay primarily by electron capture although a sizable number, most notably 229Np and 230Np, also exhibit various levels of decay via alpha emission to become protactinium.
-237Np itself, being the beta-stable isobar of mass number 237, decays almost exclusively by alpha emission into 233Pa, with very rare (occurring only about once in trillions of decays) spontaneous fission and cluster decay (emission of 30Mg to form 207Tl).
-All of the known isotopes except one that are heavier than this decay exclusively via beta emission.
-The lone exception, 240mNp, exhibits a rare (>0.12%) decay by isomeric transition in addition to beta emission.
-237Np eventually decays to form bismuth-209 and thallium-205, unlike most other common heavy nuclei which decay into isotopes of lead.
+Isotopes lighter than the most stable one, 237Np, decay primarily by electron capture although the lightest exhibit also or only alpha emission to become protactinium.
+237Np itself, being the beta-stable isobar of mass number 237, decays by alpha to 233Pa, with very rare spontaneous fission.
+Heavier isotopes decay generally by beta emission.

+The decay of 237Np eventually yields bismuth-209 and thallium-205, unlike most other common heavy nuclei which decay into isotopes of lead.
 This decay chain is known as the neptunium series.
-This decay chain had long been extinct on Earth due to the short half-lives of all of its isotopes above bismuth-209, but is now being resurrected thanks to artificial production of neptunium on the tonne scale.
+This decay chain was virtually absent on Earth due to the short half-lives of all of its isotopes above bismuth-209, but is now being resurrected thanks to artificial production of neptunium (and uranium-233) on the tonne scale.

 The isotopes neptunium-235, -236, and -237 are predicted to be fissile; only neptunium-237's fissionability has been experimentally shown, with the critical mass being about 60 kg, only about 10 kg more than that of the commonly used uranium-235.
 Calculated values of the critical masses of neptunium-235, -236, and -237 respectively are 66.2 kg, 6.79 kg, and 63.6 kg: the neptunium-236 value is even lower than that of plutonium-239.
 In particular, 236Np also has a low neutron cross section.
-Despite this, a neptunium atomic bomb has never been built: uranium and plutonium have lower critical masses than 235Np and 237Np, and 236Np is difficult to purify as it is not found in quantity in spent nuclear fuel and is nearly impossible to separate in any significant quantities from its parent 237Np.
+Despite this, a neptunium atomic bomb has never been built: uranium and plutonium have lower critical masses than 235Np and 237Np, and 236Np is difficult to purify as it is not found in quantity in spent nuclear fuel and is nearly impossible to separate in any significant quantities from 237Np.